Last Updated on

 1. Sensory Discrimination

 Sensory discrimination is one of the skills which your cute angel would be able to grasp during her sensorimotor development stage.
 It lets an infant discriminate between two sensory experiences.
 You can help develop this ability in your child by exposing her to two different sensations or temperatures, one after the other.
 For example, you can give your baby a cold object such as cool and wet towel, and immediately afterwards, a warm, wet towel.

 This is another skill which an infant learns during Piaget’s sensorimotor stage of cognitive development.
 Under this, an infant learns to differentiate objects from one another.
 For example, your child would learn to differentiate her toys based on the difference in colour, size, shape and other sensory details.
 You can help her with this skill, by showing her two similar objects with some basic differences such as colour or size.

 3. Motor Skills

-Motor skills herein refer to controlling one’s movements.
+Motor skills, herein, refer to controlling one’s movements.
 So even though you would always want to rock your young angel in your arms, it would be good to provide some personal and unrestricted time to your child.
-Lay her down on a soft, safe and clean mat on the floor to freely allow her to crawl, move her limbs, roll over, etc. Ensure that there are no hazardous objects in her way, and also no risk of falling down.
+Lay her down on a soft, safe and clean mat on the floor to freely allow her to crawl, move her limbs, rollover, etc. Ensure that there are no hazardous objects in her way, and there is no risk of falling down.
 It will help her to learn, how to control her movements and manage herself.

 From the time of birth, your child enters the cognitive development stage.
 Skills learned in the first two years, will also serve as the fundamentals for other developments at her later stage.
 Ensure that you provide her with ample opportunity to learn and develop healthily.